Kraken vs Coinbase

 Is Kraken cheaper than Coinbase?
 Yes, Kraken’s maker-taker fee model is significantly cheaper for frequent traders compared to Coinbase’s retail fees.

 Which exchange is safer?
-Both are highly secure, but Kraken has a reputation for never being hacked, while Coinbase provides insurance protections and public company transparency.
+Both are highly secure, but Kraken has a reputation for never being was impacted by a security incident, while Coinbase provides insurance protections and public company transparency.

 Which is better for beginners?
 Coinbase is easier to use, making it ideal for newcomers, while Kraken suits advanced users.